Instagram Shopping: Everything eCommerce Sellers Need to Know

 Just like eliminating search terms, you are able to eliminate the products that aren’t performing to help optimize your campaigns.
 As we mentioned, you run campaigns per product group, and if products within that group aren’t performing it can bring your whole CTR down.

-This is why the best way to optimize would be demoting individual products within that group that are not converting.
+This is why the best way to optimize would be demoting individual products within that group that is not converting.
 One of the easiest ways to monitor your Google Shopping is through product data management and feed solutions such as StoreAutomator, allowing you to make quick channel updates from one dashboard.

 Getting your bids right will ensure your products are seen, and in turn, improve your chances of clicks… and clicks mean more targeted traffic to your site and more product sales.
 Your bids should be determined by the price, product margin, and your average conversion rate.
 Let’s elaborate using an example.